Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên18/04/2023

-Policy for old phones
+Policy for used phones

 Nhiều sản phẩm của Apple trải qua vài năm tuổi vẫn được hỗ trợ nâng cấp phần mềm

-"Long-term" strategy
+Long-term strategy

 Apple có một hệ sinh thái sản phẩm để giữ chân khách hàng

-Apple has a product ecosystem to retain customers
+Apple has a product ecosystem to retain customers.

 Apple cung cấp hàng loạt dịch vụ tối ưu cho hệ sinh thái của hãng và thu khoản tiền không nhỏ từ đó